Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Overview of theoretical framework

 where $E_\text{CM}=\sqrt{s}$ is the center-of-mass energy and $\theta$ is the angle between the incoming electron and the outgoing muon.
 The coefficients $c_0^2$, $c_1^2$, and $c_2^2$ are defined as follows,

 The form of the differential cross section is similar to that for $\ell\bar{\ell} \to \ell'\bar{\ell}''$, but without contributions from $Z$ boson or photon couplings~\cite{Altmannshofer:2023tsa}.
 For the heavy new physics mediators considered here, a higher center-of-mass energy leads to a larger cross section and increased sensitivity to new physics.
-The new physics scale that can be probed by $\sqrt{s} = 346$~GeV $\mu^+e^-$ collisions with $16^\circ<\theta<164^\circ$ is estimated as
+The new physics scale that can be probed by $\sqrt{s} = 346$~GeV $\mu^+e^-$ collisions with $16^\circ<\theta_\text{lab}<164^\circ$ in the lab frame is estimated as

 Assuming an integrated luminosity of 1~ab$^{-1}$~\cite{Hamada:2022uyn}, the $\mu^+e^-$ collider could probe new physics at the scale of 10--100~TeV.
-Operator-dependent new physics scales for experiments are shown in \cref{fig:MACE NP scale}.
+Operator-dependent new physics scales for experiments are shown in \cref{fig:MACE NP scale}, where the $\mu$TRISTAN result is projected from the background-free upper limit with 90\% confidence level (C.L.).
 We observe from this result that MACE, as a low-energy experiment, could probe a new physics scale comparable to or even higher than that of a future muon collider.
 This finding highlights the significance of low-energy experiments in the search for TeV scale new physics.